pkra/peterkrautzberger.org/_posts/2012/2012-11-11-the-forum-of-mathematics-blessing-or-curse.md

 ---
 layout: post
 title: The Forum of Mathematics, blessing or curse?
-date: 2012-11-11 21:52:58.000000000 +01:00
+date: 2012-11-11
 categories:
 - scientific community
 - thoughts on mathematics
 tags:
 - publishing debate
 status: publish
-type: post
-published: true
-meta:
-  _edit_last: '3'
-  dsq_thread_id: '924006059'
-author:
-  login: krautzberger
-  email: p.krautzberger@gmail.com
-  display_name: Peter Krautzberger
-  first_name: Peter
-  last_name: Krautzberger
+permalink: 0126/
 ---

 > When the Forum of Mathematics was announced [on Tim Gowers's blog](https://gowers.wordpress.com/2012/07/02/a-new-open-access-venture-from-cambridge-university-press/) I mentioned this on twitter and I got a couple of replies asking what my thoughts on it were.
 Well, this post has been stuck in my draft folder for too long, long enough for these journals to   be open for submissions, blimey.
 > 2012-11-19 quick correction.
 People have pointed out in the comments, that **Sigma** is already going to be a regular old journal (see Gower's post, comparing it to Combinatorica).
 I'm not yet sure if that makes it better or worse.

 ### Open thingamajig